okami-imako/MainVault/Computer Science/System Design/Troubles With Distributed Systems/Detecting Faults.md

 # Network Congestion
 If several nodes at the same time try to send packets to the same destination - [[Network Switch]] has to queue them up and feed into the destination link one by one.
 If the switch's queue get's filled up - packets are dropped
 ![[NetworkCongestion.png]]

+There are 2 main approaches to delivering packets over the network:
+___
+Partition the bandwidth and dedicate a part of bandwidth to the communication canal.

+Pros:
+- Guarantee on the delivery time
+- Reliable communication
+Cons:
+- If there are not many communications open, the network is underutilized
+___
+*bursty traffic* - let each packet take up the whole bandwidth and just queue them up.

+Pros:
+- Good network utilization
+Cons:
+- Unbounded delays due to the queuing time